jouellnyc/infrared_tag/README.md

 Remember Laser tag?

-Put one of these on your desk and one on your co-worker and using the remote, it's shoot out until 3 shots hit...
+Put one of these on your desk and one on your co-worker's and using the remote, it's shoot out until 3 shots hit...

 ## Components
 - IR Receiver